 - a.
-The Board will grant a request for leave without pay and fringe benefits for pregnancy and childbirth for a period not to exceed one year.
+The Board will grant a request for leave without pay and fringe benefits for pregnancy and childbirth for a period not to exceed one (1) year.
 The dates of the leave shall be agreed upon by the College and the employee.
-For approved leaves over six months, the employee will notify the personnel office in writing at least three months prior to the end of the approved leave of an intention: - 1) To return to full-time employment with the College; - 2) To terminate employment with the College; or - 3) To request an extension of the leave.
+For approved leaves over six (6) months, the employee will notify the human resources office in writing at least three (3) months prior to the end of the approved leave of an intention: - 1) To return to full-time employment with the College; - 2) To terminate employment with the College; or - 3) To request an extension of the leave.

 The employee will be returned to the original position or to a position of like status and pay.
-A one-year extension of the leave may be renewed upon application to the personnel office and approval by the President.
-The threemonth provision shall apply to extended leaves.
+A one-year (1) extension of the leave may be renewed upon application to the human resources office and approval by the President.
+The three-month provision (3) shall apply to extended leaves.

 - b.
 Parental Leave.
-The Board will grant a request for leave without pay and any fringe benefits for childrearing, including the adoption of a child, for a period not to exceed one year.
+The Board will grant a request for leave without pay and any fringe benefits for childrearing, including the adoption of a child, for a period not to exceed one (1) year.
 The dates of the leave shall be agreed upon by the employee and the College.
-For leaves over six months, the employee will notify the personnel office in writing three months prior to the end of the approved leave of an intention: - 1) To return to full-time employment with the College; - 2) To terminate employment with the College; or - 3) To request an extension of the leave.
+For leaves over six (6) months, the employee will notify the human resources office in writing three (3) months prior to the end of the approved leave of an intention: - 1) To return to full-time employment with the College; - 2) To terminate employment with the College; or - 3) To request an extension of the leave.

-The three-month provision applies to extended leaves.
+The three-month (3) provision applies to extended leaves.
 The employee will be returned to the original position or to a position of like status and pay.
-A one-year extension of the leave may be renewed upon application to the personnel office and approval by the President.
+A one-year (1) extension of the leave may be renewed upon application to the human resources office and approval by the President.